nekofuu/ChaosGacha/README.md

 That's all, enjoy your own slice of the endless chaos that is the Gacha.

+You can download the latest version [here](https://github.com/Bronzdeck/ChaosGacha/releases/tag/v1.0.0)

-If you like the Gacha and want to support me or my works feel free to support me on my [Patreon](patreon.com/BronzDeck)
+If you like the Gacha and want to support me or my works feel free to support me on my [Patreon](https://patreon.com/BronzDeck)